KingsburyLab/pyEQL/README.md

 <Quantity(22989769.3, 'microgram / liter')>
 ```

+`pyEQL` also includes a number of other utilities to support water chemistry analysis,
+including a **built-in property database** of diffusion coefficients, activity correction
+parameters, and other data on a variety of common electrolytes.

-pyEQL is designed to be customizable and easy to integrate into projects
+It is designed to be customizable and easy to integrate into projects
 that require modeling of chemical thermodyanmics of aqueous solutions.
 It aspires to provide a flexible, extensible framework for the user, with a
 high level of transparency about data sources and calculation methods.